Digidinc/Mydiv/coordination/STATUS.md

 This document provides a high-level overview of the current project status, milestone tracking, and team coordination.

-*Last Updated: March 15, 2025 | 23:15 PST*
+*Last Updated: March 16, 2025 | 02:20 PST*

 ## Executive Summary

 MyDivinations is currently in Week 2 of a 12-week MVP development timeline.
 The project has progressed from initial setup into early implementation phase, with the repository structure established, AI coordination framework in place, and the first service (Astrology Engine) partially implemented.
+Today we welcomed a new team member, MyDiv RIO, focused on repository and workflow management.

 ## Current Phase: Core Implementation (Early Stage)